Exo-TiC/ExoTiC-ISM/paper/paper.md

 Using a spectrograph the flux is recorded as a function of wavelength, allowing scientists to construct absorption/transmission spectra, with the goal to identify the chemical composition of the atmosphere.

-A majority of the exoplanets studied via transmission spectroscopy are on close-in orbits around their stars lasting only several days, most of them giant Jupiter- or Neptune-sized worlds.
+There are many different chemical components that transit spectroscopy can reveal in an exoplanet, but a majority of the exoplanets studied via transmission spectroscopy are on close-in orbits around their stars lasting only several days, most of them giant Jupiter- or Neptune-sized worlds.
 For these giant, close-in exoplanets the most dominant source of absorption will be from water vapour, which is expected to be well mixed throughout their atmosphere.
 H$_2$O has